7 Incredible things to do in Galle Fort, Sri Lanka's colonial fortress

 But don’t expect to find a bargain, Galle Fort is one of the most popular places in Sri Lanka, which inevitably means that you won’t get the best price.

-Some stores I enjoyed visiting are:
+Some stores I enjoyed visiting include:

 Barefoot | An iconic shop that houses an exceptional atmosphere.
 Barefoot sells a wide selection of traditional artisan handicrafts, including fabrics, linen, clothes, and gifts.

-Stick no bills | Widely known for its retro ‘Ceylon’ poster art, and one of my favourite stores in Galle Fort.
+Stick no Bills | Widely known for its retro ‘Ceylon’ poster art, and one of my favourite stores in Galle Fort.
 Stick no bills makes a great store to buy yourself or a loved one a souvenir.

 Orchid House | An inviting boutique that is all about hospitality.
 Orchid House is specialized in gemstones, spices & tea, and also sells a broad variety of handicrafts.